monadicsystems/monadicsystems.github.io/post7.md

 The paper *[Haskell Server Pages - Functional Programming and the Battle for the Middle Tier](https://www.researchgate.net/publication/2381809_Haskell_Server_Pages_-_Functional_Programming_and_the_Battle_for_the_Middle_Tier)* shows an implementation of HSPs with a lot of cool features, such as HTML tag literals, pattern matching on HTML tags, and type safe HTML generation.

-It was published in 2001 and I'm not sure how much it has been used since then.
+It was published in 2001, but I'm not sure how much it has been used since then.
 Regardless, many of the concepts dicussed in the paper are very interesting.

 Haskell has a changed a lot since 2001, so I figured it was still worth it to try and implement a modern version of HSPs using Okapi.